Kiyoko Okabe

 She was born on March 20, 1949.
-She attended Keio University (1971) and completed the master’s program at the university’s law school (1974).
+She attended Keio University (graduating in 1971) and completed the master’s program at the university’s law school in 1974.
 In 1974, she was admitted as a legal apprentice, and would not begin her judicial career until 1976.
-From 1976-1985, Okabe worked as an Assistant Judge for various court systems including the Sapporo District Court.
+From 1976-1985, Okabe worked as an assistant judge for various court systems, including the Sapporo District Court.
 She thereafter worked as a judge for other district courts until entering private practice in 1993.
-On April 12, 2010, Okabe was appointed as a Justice of the Supreme Court of Japan.
+On April 12, 2010, Okabe was appointed as a justice of the Supreme Court of Japan.
 Prior to her most recent judgeship, she worked as a law professor at Toyo University.

+Okabe retired on March 19, 2019 (the day before her seventieth birthday).
+This is because the Supreme Court of Japan has a mandatory retirement age of 70.